-Until the website visitor gives his or her consent, the font integrated via Google Fonts will not be loaded.
+Please note: As long as the website visitor does not give his or her consent, the font integrated via Google Fonts will not be loaded.
 This can lead to a distorted perception of the website if no Fall-Back font has been configured in the CSS.
 The Fall-Back should definitely be a system font that supports fonts that work on all operating systems.

 Please inform your developers that Google Fonts will no longer be loaded for each and every website visitor and that a similar font should be implemented as a Fall-Back option.

 You should also be made aware that a FOUT (Flash Of Unstyled Text) will occur for the visitor as soon as he/she gives his/her consent.
 Once consent has been given, Google Fonts will be loaded and the complete text of the web page will be switched from the browser to the newly loaded font.